IMF's Lagarde says cooperation needed to keep crypto-assets safe

 She said the IMF was focused on encouraging countries to develop policies that ensure financial integrity and protect consumers in crypto-assets in much the same manner as it has done for the traditional financial sector.

-She also said technology behind crypto assets can be used to“fight fire with fire,” including distributed ledger technology that speed up information sharing between market participants and regulators.
+She also said technology behind crypto assets can be used to “fight fire with fire,” including distributed ledger technology that speed up information sharing between market participants and regulators.
 This can be used to create registries of standard, verified customer information and help fight cross-border tax evasion, she said.

-Regulators can also use biometrics, artificial intelligence and cryptography to enhance digital security and identify suspicious transactions“in close to real time”, Lagarde added.
+Regulators can also use biometrics, artificial intelligence and cryptography to enhance digital security and identify suspicious transactions “in close to real time”, Lagarde added.

 Applying the same securities rules to crypto assets as standard securities also can help increase transparency and alert buyers to potential risks.